For a brief YouTube preview of this hike, click here.

 Once parked, hike up the canyon bottom.
 You will encounter a succession of sculpted canyon walls and slots barely wider than you are.
 Sevilleta National Wildlife Refuge is on the north side of the canyon and is closed to the public, but the land south of the canyon is managed by the Bureau of Land Management (BLM) and yours to explore.
 At 34 deg.
 14.398 min.
 N, 107 deg.
 0.387 min.
 W you will encounter a ledge where all wheeled vehicles must turn around, but hikers can scramble up the ledge.
 The best spot to do this is to the right.

 At 34 deg.
 14.348 min.
 N, 107 deg.
 1.163 min.
 W, you will encounter a small waterfall in a slot canyon.
-Rock climbers and similarly gymnastic types will think nothing of the obstacle, but you can make this your turnaround point: not far beyond this point, the canyon ends and the local landscape becomes far more ordinary.
+Rock climbers and other gymnastic types will think nothing of the obstacle, but you can make this your turnaround point: not far beyond this point, the canyon ends and the local landscape becomes far more ordinary.

 There are at least two easy ways to exit the canyon in order to explore the dissected, juniper-dotted country to the south.
 Here I'll combine them into a single side trip.

 At 34 deg.
 14.152 min.
 N, 107 deg.
 0.626 min.
 W, look to south and you'll see a wire fence.
 Pass through the wire gate in the fence and turn right, up the slickrock, and follow the two-track out of the canyon.
 Once on the ridgeline, follow the path that branches right (southwest) into the adjacent shallow drainage.
 Walk up the sandy stream bed.
 About 180 meters later, follow the old two-track angling right, onto the ridge to the west.
 You'll top out at 34 deg.
 13.998 min.
 N, 107 deg.
 0.701 min.
 W. Turn right (north) on the two-track that follows the ridgeline back toward San Lorenzo Canyon.
-You'll soon see the faded sign that gives the next valley its unofficial name.

 If you continue up the sandy stream bed, at 34 deg.
 13.791 min.
 N, 107 deg.
 0.687 min W you'll find the perfect lunch spot.
 Here the stream has cut an alcove into the bedrock.
 The floor of the alcove is sandy and out of the wind; you can sit in or out of the sun as the weather demands.